Michael Rossi

 Medicine and the body; history of perception and visual culture; history of social science; American intellectual and cultural history

-Associate Professor of the History of Medicine, Chair, Conceptual and Historical Studies of Science, and the College
+Associate Professor of the History of Medicine and the College

 Massachusetts Institute of Technology, PhD '11